22. Electrostatics

 A diagram of the field lines emanating from a negative point charge.

 Figure 22.8 – A negative point charge has electric field lines that point radially toward the center.
-Negative point charge by Izaak Neutelings, is licensed under CC BY-SA 4.0.
+Negative point charge, by Izaak Neutelings, is licensed under CC BY-SA 4.0.

 Electric field diagrams can be drawn for more complicated arrangements of charges, and serve as a useful model for us to determine how positive charges would move in these scenarios.
 (For example, the electric field lines between two attracting point charges are shown in Figure 22.9.)
-In addition, exactly as the gravitational forces are strongest when the gravitational field shows arrows being closest together, the electrostatic forces are strongest when the electric field arrows are closest together.
+In addition, just as the gravitational forces are strongest when the gravitational field shows the arrows closest together, the electrostatic forces are strongest when the electric field arrows are closest together.

 A diagram of the field lines between two attracting point charges.

 Figure 22.9 – Two attracting point charges have a more complicated electric field diagram.
 The field lines always point away from positive and toward negative charges.
-Attracting point charges by Izaak Neutelings, is licensed under CC BY-SA 4.0.
+Attracting point charges, by Izaak Neutelings, is licensed under CC BY-SA 4.0.

 Electric potential